Infineon/mtb-example-anycloud-secure-tcp-server/README.md

    Figure 4 and Figure 5 show the TCP server output in IPv4 addressing mode, when the CE is configured in STA and AP mode respectively.
 Figure 6 shows the TCP client output in IPv4 addressing mode for both AP and STA mode.
 When the CE is configured in STA mode, Figure 7 and Figure 8 show the TCP server and TCP client outputs respectively in IPv6 addressing mode.

-   When the CE is configured in AP and IPv6 mode, the only change from the Figure 4 will be the IPv6 address being displayed instead of IPv4.
+   When the CE is configured in AP and IPv6 mode, the only change from the Figure 4 is the IPv6 address being displayed instead of IPv4.

    **Figure 4.
 TCP server output - STA mode (IPv4 addressing mode)**